 This section describes how to configure a SecurID ACE server as your MAX's external authentication server.
 When you configure the ACE server as an external authentication server, any calls that are not authenticated by local Connection profiles are forwarded to the ACE server for authentication.
-If you requires your MAX to reach more than one authentication server, see the MAX RADIUS Configuration Guide.
+If you requires your MAX to reach more than one authentication server, see the RADIUS Configuration Guide.
 Other software products, such as Ascend's Access Control, support multiple external authentication servers through the MAX.
 Although SecurID ACE authentication is indirectly supported via RADIUS, direct support for the SecurID ACE server can be useful for two main reasons:

-- 1 For those installations where other RADIUS features are not required, direct SecurID ACE support on the Ascend unit decreases the complexity of the system, making the system easier to configure and maintain. - The SecurID ACE support via RADIUS does not support the "New PIN Mode" feature, which allows a dial-in user to change the personal identifying number (PIN).
+1 For those installations where other RADIUS features are not required, direct SecurID ACE support on the Ascend unit decreases the complexity of the system, making the system easier to configure and maintain.